New CertifyNXT - AI-powered interview system now live for colleges. Explore Platform

 2. Firmware Analysis

-Firmware is the software that runs on IoT devices, and it’s often overlooked in security tests.
+Firmware is the software that runs on IoT devices, and its often overlooked in security tests.
 But analyzing firmware is crucial because if a hacker gains access, they could control the device entirely.

 Real-World Example: A smart lock company discovers through firmware analysis that their locks are susceptible to remote access via an undocumented backdoor.
 By fixing this vulnerability, they prevent potential break-ins.